The Caves of Androzani: Casting

+Recording

+As John Normington misread a stage direction, his character Morgus breaks the fourth wall.

-Recording was interrupted by a strike, which caused a serious delay in the filming of the serial.
+Recording was interrupted by a strike which caused a serious delay.
 As a result, two sequences had to be cut.
 The first scene would have featured the Doctor and Peri at the opening of the story in the TARDIS.
 The Doctor was to explain to Peri the reason for their visit to Androzani Minor.
 Apparently, as a boy, the Doctor had started a "blown glass bottle collection," which was made from the sand of different planets.
 He had lost his Androzani bottle and decided to return there to retrieve some more sand.
 It was in this scene Peri was to say "You're such a pain, Doctor."
 However, when the final cut of the serial was made, it had been discovered that certain lines of dialogue (like the Doctor professing that "I am not a pain." and Peri's comments about needing sand to "make some glass") alluded to the cut sequence.
 To rectify this, Davison and Bryant voiced over part of their conversation while the TARDIS materialises from outer space to the planet.
 The second scene to be cut would have featured the Doctor battling with the magma beast in episode four.
 Other Doctor Who stories adversely affected by the industrial actions of the late 1970s and the 1980s were Resurrection of the Daleks (1984), which was delayed by a year, and Shada (1980), which was not completed.